• Skip to main content

 Step 1

-Combine 1 can of frozen limeade, 1 can of frozen lemonade and 2 to 3 bunches of fresh mint leaves in a blender and puree.
-Add 1/4 cup of simple syrup to the lemon lime mint mixture in the blender and puree until just mixed in.
+Add 1/4 cup of simple syrup to the lemonade-limeade blend in the blender and puree until just mixed in.
 Fill the blender with water so it is three quarters of the way full.

 Step 2

-Fill a tall glass with ice and add 2 parts booze (vodka or gin), 3 parts Bootleg Mix, and 2 parts club soda.
-Garnish with mint and serve!
+Fill a pint glass with ice and add 2 parts booze (vodka or gin), 3 parts Bootleg Mix, and 2 parts club soda.

-green cocktail sitting on green checkered placemat
+Green cocktail sitting on green checkered placemat.

 Recipe Notes